 It’s a ‘democratic’ approach and why shouldn’t it be.
 This is a city where people have decided that coffee, pastries and internet are equally integral to their daily lifestyle.

 We were autocratic with our dedication to ordering an Almond Croissant after we viewed a baker working dough behind the counter.
-However we went rogue with our beverage selections – Daryl voted for filtered coffee brewed with Kenyan beans while Mindi casted her vote for a cappuccino crafted with Brazilian beans.
+However we went rogue with our beverage selections – Daryl voted for filtered coffee brewed with Kenyan beans while Mindi casted her bid for a cappuccino crafted with Brazilian beans.

 Freedom rang and our taste buds celebrated as we devoured the lush, flaky pastry filled with sugary almond cream and topped with more almonds than we could count on all of our fingers and toes.
 It was a happy moment for both democracy and our mouths.